 In today’s workplace, safety and preparedness are essential, and one of the most significant aspects of any security strategy is intruder response.
 When a threat arises, the knowledge and actions of your employees can determine whether the situation is managed swiftly and safely or escalates into something far more dangerous.
 In this article, we explore what your employees should know about intruder response procedures and the steps every organisation should take to prepare their workforce, from recognising early warning signs to following structured protocols that protect both people and property.

 Having a clear and well-communicated intruder response procedure provides structure during moments of panic.
 It enables staff to act calmly, reduces the likelihood of mistakes, ensures compliance with health and safety regulations, and supports business continuity.
+Developing a business continuity plan that incorporates security response ensures that your organisation can recover quickly after a breach.
 Without a plan, employees are left to improvise, often leading to confusion and increased risk.

 The first line of defence is awareness.
-Employees should be trained to notice unusual behaviour, such as attempts to bypass security systems, lingering in restricted areas, or displaying escalating aggression.
+Employees should be trained to notice unusual behaviour, such as attempts to bypass security services, lingering in restricted areas, or displaying escalating aggression.
+This is particularly vital in high-traffic environments, such as retail businesses, where “tailgating” through staff entrances is a common tactic for unauthorised entry.
 Organisations should foster a culture where staff feel confident reporting concerns, ensuring minor issues are addressed before they escalate into serious threats.
 Prevention may seem subtle, but it is often the most effective first step in intruder response.

 Swift action is crucial when an intruder is identified.
 Employees should know how to raise the alarm, notify management or security personnel, and call emergency services if necessary.
+Setting clear intruder alarm monitoring protocols can significantly reduce response times by ensuring professionals are alerted the moment a sensor is triggered.
 Attempting to confront an intruder directly is extremely dangerous unless the employee has received specific training.
 Following established procedures ensures both the safety of staff and the containment of the situation.

 Regular drills are therefore essential to ensure staff can respond instinctively during high-stress situations.
 Practising lockdown procedures helps reduce panic and hesitation, enabling employees to act decisively.

 In some cases, evacuation is the most appropriate response, particularly when an intruder threat coincides with another emergency such as fire.
-Staff should know primary and secondary exit routes and the location of assembly points that are safe yet accessible for headcounts and coordination with emergency responders.
+Staff should know primary and secondary exit routes and the location of assembly points that are safe yet accessible for headcount and coordination with emergency responders.
+It is often beneficial to integrate intruder alarms with fire safety systems so that an evacuation does not lead staff directly into the path of an intruder.

 Equally important is understanding when to remain sheltered.
 A clear decision-making framework, reinforced by leadership communication, ensures employees are never left guessing during a crisis.